 New Revised Threshold Guidance for Berkshire West Practitioners

 Please note – the documents are not identical, and you should still refer to the version for the locality that the child resides in.
-However, you will find the information you need in the same place in each document and the risk factors and protective factors are virtually identical.
+However, you will find the information you need in the same place in each document and the risk factors and protective factors are identical.

 Please share the links to the guidance, across your service/organisation to ensure that all practitioners working with children, young people and their families have: